oldgit/oldgit.github.io/_posts/2015-09-03-a-small-kubernetes-cluster-on-mac-minis.md

 ## Node CPU and memory usage

-Kubernetes uses loats of memory and CPU polling the cluster
+Kubernetes uses lots of memory and CPU polling the cluster

 ## Conclusions

-Not ready for release - still in beta...
+Not ready for release - still in beta.